 impacting all aspects biology, from health and disease, breeding plants and animals for food and fiber, evolution, and an understanding of basic molecular, developmental and cellular processes.
-The technological revolution enabling us to assemble genome and transcriptome sequences across diverse taxa, as well as within populations brings new tools to bear for addressing longstanding questions in genetics.
+The technological revolution enabling us to assemble genome and transcriptome sequences across diverse taxa, as well as within populations bring new tools to bear for addressing long-standing questions in genetics.

 Our faculty members utilize a wide range of traditional and non-traditional model systems in their research and embrace collaborative research.
 The Program in Genetics has a strong national and international reputation, outstanding undergraduate and graduate training programs, and postdoctoral fellow training and research opportunities.

-- Visit our People page to learn more about our faculty, staff, postdoctoral research associates, graduate students, and alumni.
+Learn more about our faculty, staff, postdoctoral research associates, graduate students, and alumni.

-- Visit our Helpful Links page for more information related to the Graduate School, Student Services, International Services and more.
+See more information related to the Graduate School, Student Services, International Services and more.